Jaisu-1/jaisu-1/README.md

 1.  👷‍ I’m currently working at AWS Science!
 Excited to be a part of the Code Reasoning Team<br>

-2.  💬 Talk to me about my work, my program, my projects, or anything else.<br>
+2.  💬 Talk to me about my work, my projects, or anything else.<br>

 3.  🔭 I’m currently working with Rust and TypeScript.<br>